AdguardTeam/KnowledgeBaseDNS/docs/miscellaneous/create-dns-stamp.md

 ## Choosing the protocol

-Types of Secure DNS include `DNS-over-HTTPS (DoH)`, `DNS-over-QUIC (DoQ)`, and `DNS-over-TLS (DoT)` and some others.
+Types of Secure DNS include `DNS-over-HTTPS (DoH)`, `DNS-over-QUIC (DoQ)`, and `DNS-over-TLS (DoT)`, and some others.
 Choosing one of these protocols depends on the context in which you'll be using them.

 ## Creating a DNS stamp